Statistical mechanics from quantum envariance and exchange symmetry: Review the principle of Envariance

-where $P(S_k)=\langle S_k|\rho_S|S_k\rangle$ is the Born probability~\cite{Born1926ZPhys,WheelerZurek1983QuantumMeasurement} of the system being in state $|{S_k}\rangle$.
-Envariance enforces that local permutations/swaps on $S$ can be undone by $E$ — therefore, no $S_k$ is distinguishable by local actions and all must be equiprobable.
+Here $P(S_k)=\langle S_k|\rho_S|S_k\rangle$ denotes the Born probability \cite{Born1926ZPhys,WheelerZurek1983QuantumMeasurement} for obtaining the outcome associated with $|S_k\rangle$.
+Because local permutations or swaps among the $|S_k\rangle$ states can be exactly compensated by corresponding transformations acting on $E$, no outcome can be distinguished by operations confined to the system alone.
+Consequently, all outcomes occur with equal probability within the maximally envariant equilibrium regime considered here.

-\paragraph{Physically motivated Hamiltonian.} To motivate emergence of envariance dynamically, consider a symmetric, pairwise form:
+\paragraph{Physically motivated Hamiltonian.} To provide physical intuition for how such maximally envariant states may arise, consider a symmetric, pairwise system–environment interaction of the form

-where, $S=\bigotimes_i S_i$, $E=\bigotimes_i E_i$; $H_{S_i},H_{E_i}$ are local Hamiltonians; $A_i\otimes B_i$ is the interaction operator acting identically on each pair $(S_i,E_i)$ with coupling strength $g$.
-Identical coupling forms (``symmetric interaction'') favor permutation-symmetric entanglement patterns and, when acting within a degenerate subspace, lead the global state toward the maximally envariant structure of Eq.~\eqref{6} with equal weights.
-The envariance-based symmetry argument has been extended through information-theoretic formulations and the framework of quantum resource theories~\cite{jaynes1957information, brukner1999information, cabello2012foundations, ferrari2025, minagawa2025, d_alessio2015, picatoste2025, popovic2023}.
+where $S=\bigotimes_i S_i$ and $E=\bigotimes_i E_i$; $H_{S_i}$ and $H_{E_i}$ are local Hamiltonians; and $A_i\otimes B_i$ denotes an interaction operator acting identically on each system–environment pair $(S_i,E_i)$ with coupling strength $g$.
+Such symmetric interactions favor permutation-symmetric entanglement structures and, when acting within a degenerate energy subspace, can drive the composite system toward states of the form in Eq.~\eqref{6} with approximately equal Schmidt weights.
+We emphasize that this construction is intended as a physically motivated illustration rather than a general proof of equilibration under arbitrary dynamics.
+The underlying envariance-based symmetry arguments have also been explored within information-theoretic approaches and quantum resource theories \cite{jaynes1957information, brukner1999information, cabello2012foundations, ferrari2025, minagawa2025, d_alessio2015, picatoste2025, popovic2023}.

+\paragraph{Logical status and scope of envariance.} It is important to clarify that envariance does not replace the axioms of quantum mechanics, but rather exploits their unitary symmetry structure.
+Consider a system--environment state written in Schmidt form as $|\Psi_{SE}\rangle = \sum_k a_k \, |S_k\rangle \otimes |E_k\rangle$.
+Maximal envariance under all system permutations implies that for any swap $|S_k\rangle \leftrightarrow |S_{k'}\rangle$ there exists a compensating unitary acting only on the environment, which is possible if and only if the corresponding Schmidt coefficients satisfy $|a_k| = |a_{k'}|$.
+As a consequence, all nonzero Schmidt coefficients must have equal modulus, $|a_k|^2 = 1/\Omega$.
+Tracing out the environment then yields a reduced system state of the form $\rho_S = \Omega^{-1}\sum_k |S_k\rangle\langle S_k|$, so that the probabilities $P(S_k)=\langle S_k|\rho_S|S_k\rangle$ are equal.
+In this restricted equilibrium (maximally envariant) setting, equiprobability therefore follows as a consequence of quantum entanglement and symmetry, rather than as an independent postulate.